ppoiter/graphing-areas-of-focus/README.md

 # graphing-areas-of-focus
 A graph of areas of focus (tv, smartphone, room, etc) per unit time.
-Different colours encoded as different areas of focus
+Different colours encoded as different areas of focus.
+Created using Bokeh library.